Table of Contents

 Blockchain technology slides seamlessly into track and trace systems already implemented at the state (or national) level.
 It’s a technology that improves the transparency, efficiency, and scalability of a system already struggling under the escalating demands of the current industry.
 One needs only to hear about the woes of Washington State’s recent tracking outage to find blockchain’s promise appealing.

 Many companies are hopping on the blockchain bandwagon.
-One recent example is RYAH Medtech, a big data and medical vaporizer company, who recently announced their intention to team up with a blockchain company to build transparent and instant traceability into their business model.
+One recent example is RYAH Medtech, a big data and medical vaporizer company, which recently announced its intention to team up with a blockchain company to build transparent and instant traceability into its business model.
 Shoppers Drug Mart, a national drug store in Canada, is also expected to use blockchain in its cannabis rollout.

-Tech-Based Solutions Available, but We Still Require Standardization
+Tech-Based Solutions Available, but Cannabis Industry Standardization Must Come First

 Despite innovative tech solutions like QR codes and blockchain track and trace, not all companies are eager to adopt them.
 Regulators are slow to learn from the mistakes of other markets and have yet to work tech into compliance measures in any meaningful way.